GlacierProtocol/glacierprotocol.github.io/_docs/overview/multi-signature-security.md

 enough to steal the money.
 * **Loss**: If a key is destroyed or simply misplaced, you can recover your money using the remaining keys.
-* **Betrayal**:
-You may want to entrust one or more signatories with keys to facilitate access to your funds when you are dead or incapacitated.
-With multisignature security, entrusting them with a key will not enable them to steal your funds (unless they steal additional key(s), or collude with another signatory).

 ## Choosing a multisignature withdrawal policy